nezha-privacy/PPPU/README-EN.md

 $ unzip PPPU.zip
 $ cd PPPU

-Try install.sh to install preinstallation requirments.
+Try to install preinstallation requirments.
 If you already install some of them, modify the path of it in CMakeLists.txt.

 $ mkdir build
 $ cd build